richard-vh/iceberg-cdw-hol/content/README.md

-# Open Data Lakehouse - Apache Iceberg Features and Management
+# Open Data Lakehouse - Cloudera Apache Iceberg Introduction Hands On Lab

 This document explores some of the core features of Apache Iceberg, including table creation, data insertion, schema evolution, and time travel.